awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-push.md

 ## Push a Revision Using the AWS CLI<a name="push-with-cli"></a>

 **Note**
  The `push` command bundles application artifacts and an AppSpec file into a revision\.
 The file format of this revision is a compressed ZIP file\.
-The command cannot be used with an AWS Lambda deployment because its expects a revision that is a JSON\-formatted or YAML\-formatted AppSpec file\.
+The command cannot be used with an AWS Lambda or an Amazon ECS deployment because each expects a revision that is a JSON\-formatted or YAML\-formatted AppSpec file\.

 Call the push command to bundle and push the revision for a deployment\.
 Its parameters are:
 +  \-\-application\-name: \(string\) Required\.
 The name of the AWS CodeDeploy application to be associated with the application revision\.